-It doesn’t matter if you’re a veteran gamer or not, Farthest Frontier is a brutal and challenging game, and one of the main challenges near the start of the game is having enough villagers to keep your village going.
+It doesn’t matter if you’re a veteran city builder gamer or not, Farthest Frontier is a brutal and challenging game, and one of the main challenges near the start of the game is having enough villagers to keep your village going.

-As we mentioned in our Farthest Frontier review, the game doesn’t really feature a tutorial, other than the odd tip here and there, so knowing how to attract more villagers isn’t immediately obvious.
+As we mentioned in our Farthest Frontier review, the game doesn’t really feature much of a tutorial, other than the odd tip here and there, so knowing how to attract more villagers isn’t immediately obvious.

 Build Enough Housing

 Villagers aren’t going to want to move into a village that cannot accommodate them, so make sure that you have enough housing to increase the chances of immigrants coming in.

 Having just a couple of extra housing spots isn’t enough either, the more free houses or rooms available, the higher your chances are of attracting more immigrants into your city.

 Just make sure not to go too crazy with building houses at the start of the game, as this might make more important projects take longer to be built, but once you’ve got a steady supply chain of basic resources, you might want to consider putting some space aside to make multiple new housing areas.